UK MP says 'n***** in the woodpile' during meeting

 Labour's Lucy Powell labeled the comments "shocking."
 "If this was said at a school, (rightly) serious consequences would follow.
 We should have same standards & consequences," Powell tweeted.

-Morris will now wait to see what further action is taken by the Conservative Party and British Prime Minister Theresa May.

-The Tory MP won her parliamentary seat with a majority of over 17,000 at last month's general election.
+Morris won her parliamentary seat with a majority of over 17,000 at last month's general election.

-Morris is not the first Conservative lawmaker to have used the phrase in public.
+The Tory MP is not the first Conservative lawmaker to have used the phrase in public.

 In 2008, Robert Dixon-Smith apologized after making the comment during a session in the House of Lords.